Cornel West: Post

-Entertainment career
+Broadcast, film, and recording

-West appears as Councillor West in both The Matrix Reloaded and The Matrix Revolutions and also provides the voice for this character in the video game Enter the Matrix.
+West appears as Councillor West in both The Matrix Reloaded (2001) and The Matrix Revolutions (2003) and also provides the voice for this character in the video game Enter the Matrix.
 In addition, West provides philosophical commentary on all three Matrix films in The Ultimate Matrix Collection, along with the integral theorist Ken Wilber.

-He has made several appearances in documentary films also, such as the 2008 film Examined Life, a documentary featuring several academics discussing philosophy in real-world contexts.
-West, "driving through Manhattan, ... compares philosophy to jazz and blues, reminding us how intense and invigorating a life of the mind can be."
-He also appears in conversation with Bill Withers in the Bill Withers documentary, Still Bill.
+West has made several appearances in documentary films, such as 2008's Examined Life, a documentary featuring several academics discussing philosophy in real-world contexts.
+West, "driving through Manhattan, ... compares philosophy to jazz and blues, reminding us how intense and invigorating a life of the mind can be".
+He also appears in conversation with Bill Withers in the 2009 documentary Still Bill.

-West has made frequent appearances on the political talk show with his most recent appearance on June 10, 2022.
-Real Time with Bill Maher.
+West has made frequent appearances on the political talk show Real Time with Bill Maher.

 A character based on West and events in his career appeared in the Law & Order: Criminal Intent episode "Anti-Thesis", significant for introducing the recurring villain character Nicole Wallace.

-In May 2012, West guest-starred in the sixth season of the American television comedy series 30 Rock, "What Will Happen to the Gang Next Year?."
+In May 2012, West guest-starred in the sixth season of the American television comedy series 30 Rock, "What Will Happen to the Gang Next Year?".

-On the musical front, West recorded a recitation of John Mellencamp's song "Jim Crow" for inclusion on the singer's box set On the Rural Route 7609 in 2009.
+West recorded a recitation of John Mellencamp's song "Jim Crow" for inclusion on the singer's box set On the Rural Route 7609 in 2009.

 In 2010, he completed recording with the Cornel West Theory, a hip hop band endorsed by West.

-He has also released several hip-hop/soul/spoken word albums.
+He also has released several hip-hop-soul-spoken word albums.
 In 2001, West released his first album, Sketches of My Culture.
 Street Knowledge followed in 2004.
-In 2007, West released Never Forget: A Journey of Revelations, his third album which included collaborations with the likes of Prince, Talib Kweli, Jill Scott, Andre 3000, KRS-One, and the late Gerald Levert.
+In 2007, West released his third album, entitled Never Forget: A Journey of Revelations, which included collaborations with the likes of Prince, Talib Kweli, Jill Scott, Andre 3000, KRS-One, Killer Mike, and the late Gerald Levert.
 West appeared on Immortal Technique's song "Sign of the Times", which appeared on the 2011 album The Martyr.
 In 2012, he was featured on Brother Ali's song "Letter to My Countrymen", which appeared on the album Mourning in America and Dreaming in Color.

-In April 2019, Robert P. George and West participated in an "assembly series" discussion at Washington University in St. Louis titled "Liberal Arts Education: What's The Point?"
+West is a frequent conversation partner with his friend Robert P. George, a prominent conservative intellectual, with the two often speaking together at colleges and universities on the meaning of liberal arts education, free speech, and civil dialogue.

+In September 2020, he was listed by Prospect magazine as the fourth-greatest thinker for the COVID-19 era.

-West is also the co-host, along with Tricia Rose, of the podcast The Tight Rope.
+As of 2020, West is also the co-host, along with Tricia Rose, of the podcast The Tight Rope.